A physics-based model of swarming jellyfish: Discussion and results

 Here, $\sigma^x$ and $\sigma^y$ are the standard deviations of the agents positions in $x$ and $y$-direction respectively at time $t$.
-At $t=0$, $\Sigma(\mathbf{X})=1$ and stays approximately constant for the passive swarm while it increases or decreases according to the evolution of the active swarm.
-We simulate the dynamics for $900$\ s and average the values over the last $300$\ s.
-Here we have chosen $12$ nearest neighbours to quantify local order, because it allows us to better resolve the effect of filarmentation.
+At $t=0$, $\Sigma(\mathbf{X})=1$ and stays approximately constant for the passive swarm while it increases or decreases according to the evolution of the active swarm. {We simulate the dynamics for $900$\ s and take into account values in the last $300$\ s for time averaging.
+In contrast to the analysis of regular structural order, we have chosen $12$ nearest neighbors for averaging of the phase factor $\exp(i6\delta)$ in Eq.~\eqref{eq ex order def}}, because it allows us to better resolve the effect of filamentation.

 We observe that the structure formation process heavily depends on the combination of $\varepsilon_{{\cal C},0}$ and $\varepsilon_{\mathbf{U},0}$.
 When swimming against the flow is switched off or if it is weak, the jellyfish follow scattered trajectories and mostly get trapped inside the corners of the domain, causing a large spread and a relatively high order of the swarm due to compression at the walls (Fig.~\ref{fig: jelly structure formation} black and blue curves and Fig.~\ref{fig: vortex avoidance scatter plots} panels (i, j, m, n)).